 Tending the Heart

-A 6-week writing journey
+a six-session writing journey

 How do we keep the heart open to the world in such difficult and challenging times?
 How do we, as writers and human beings, welcome all that arises in our lives?
-This 6-week journey will draw on the experience and wisdom of some of our country's most renowned writers, thought leaders and poets— Jacqueline Suskin, Koshin Paley Ellison, Gregory Orr, Richard Blanco, Tyree Daye and Jane Hirshfield— to explore how we tend to the heart of creativity and spiritual practice.
+This 6-session journey will draw on the experience and wisdom of some of our country's most renowned writers, thought leaders and poets— Jacqueline Suskin, Koshin Paley Ellison, Gregory Orr, Richard Blanco, Tyree Daye and Jane Hirshfield— to explore how we tend to the heart of creativity and spiritual practice.

-Each of the six 2-hour sessions begins with a live talk with that week’s featured poet, followed by a discussion with Danusha and James, who read poems, offer gateways into accessing your own creative treasure troves, and share accompanying prompts.
+Each of the six 2-hour sessions begins with a talk with that week’s featured poet, followed by a discussion with Danusha and James, who read poems, offer gateways into accessing your own creative treasure troves, and share accompanying prompts.

 We will share documents with resources, poems and prompts to explore together.